CHRISCARLON/herding-cats/README.md

 This will improve and speed up how people:
   - Navigate open data catalogues
-  - Find the data they need
+  - Find the data that they need
-  - Get data into a format / location for further analysis
+  - Get that data into a format and/or location for further analysis

 > [!NOTE]
 > Herding-CATs is currently under active development.
 Features may change as the project evolves.